-Potatoes – For this Batata Bhaji, we will need boiled potatoes.
-Boil, peel and cube the potatoes to make this Aloo Sabzi.
+Potatoes – We will need boiled potatoes.
+Boil, peel, and cube the potatoes to make this Aloo Sabzi.

 Onions – This recipe uses thinly sliced onions.
 But you can prepare it without the use of onions too.

 Green Chillies – Green Chillies are used to add spice to this lightly spiced Aloo sabzi.
-You can adjust the amount of green chillies as per your taste.
+You can adjust the amount of green chilies as per your taste.

 Curry Leaves – Curry Leaves adds a refreshing taste.
 Opt for fresh curry leaves, as they deliver a fresh taste and aroma.

-Oil – I have used peanut oil, as Maharashtrians use this oil to make Batata Bhaji.
+Oil – I have used peanut oil, as Maharashtrians use this oil to make the curries.
 You can also use any vegetable oil to prepare this sabzi.

-Turmeric Powder – When it comes to spices, you just need turmeric powder, which adds a light yellow colour in the sabzi.
+Turmeric Powder – When it comes to spices, you just need turmeric powder, which adds a light yellow color in the sabzi.

-Cashew Nuts – Cashew nuts adds a nice crunch in this soft Aloo sabzi.
+Cashew Nuts – Cashew nuts add a nice crunch in this soft Aloo sabzi.
 You can even use peanuts instead of cashew nuts.

 Coriander – Garnish the sabzi with freshly chopped coriander leaves at the end for a refreshing taste.

-Salt, Sugar and Lemon Juice combined adds a sweet tangy flavour that makes this sabzi even more delicious.
+Salt, Sugar and Lemon Juice combined adds a sweet tangy flavor that makes this sabzi even more delicious.